Emergency Response – Humanitarian and Rehabilitation Aid

 Emergency Response to different calamities – natural and man-made disasters (wars, conflicts), national-wide accidents – is depended on the nature and scale of damages caused by the emergency and population affected.

-“Caritas Georgia” since the very beginning of its activities in Georgia, back in 1993-1994, has been working in the field of Humanitarian and Rehabilitation Aid and it responded all the below listed emergency situations happened in Georgia up to present with kind support of Caritas Family and other partners:
+“Caritas Georgia” since the very beginning of its activities in Georgia, back in 1993-1994, has been working in the field of Humanitarian and Rehabilitation Aid and it responded all the emergency situations (natural and man-made disasters (wars, conflicts), national-wide accidents) happened in Georgia up to present with kind support of Caritas Family and other partners:

 - Emergency food assistance to IDPs from Abkhazia in 1993 – humanitarian aid received from Danish Government through Caritas Denmark;